Jessie Bartlett Davis: H.M.S. Pinafore and work with Mapelson and William T. Carleton

 Following her work with Mapelson, Jessie continued her studies in New York and worked for the McCaull Comic Opera Company at the Casino Theatre.
 She returned to Chicago in the summer of 1883 to resume performing with the Chicago Church Choir Company (now renamed the Chicago Ideal Opera Company).
 Her repertoire with the company that summer included the Queen of the Fairies in Iolanthe, and Lady Sangazure in The Sorcerer.
+Among the cast members in these shows was tenor Charles Herbert Clarke.
 After giving birth to her son in October 1883, she made her grand opera debut in Chicago in February 1884, again as Siebel, at McVicker's Theater with Etelka Gerster as Marguerite.

 Jessie went to Paris where she studied singing with Anna de La Grange.
 Upon returning to New York City she became a member of the theatre troupe of William T. Carleton with whom she toured for one season.
 This tour commenced in June 1884.
 Her repertoire on the tour included the roles of Elsa Groot in Johann Strauss II's Der lustige Krieg, the drummer Griolet in La fille du tambour-major, and Lady Pamela (renamed Lady Allcash) in Daniel Auber's Fra Diavolo.
 When the company's tour reached New York City in February 1885, they put on Audran's La mascotte at the Fourteenth Street Theatre with Jessie in the trouser role of Prince Frederick.
 She left the tour and returned home to Chicago in March 1885 when news of her son's serious illness reached her.